nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 Format: `list`

 ### Sorting all persons list : `sort`
-Sorts a list of existing persons in the address book. <br>
+Sorts a list of existing persons in the address book by names in ascending order. <br>
 Format: `sort`

 ### Finding all persons containing any keyword in their name: `find`